dunglas/mercure/spec/mercure.md

     the subscriber **MUST** assume that the content type will be the same as that of the original resource.
 Setting the `content-type` attribute is especially useful to hint that partial updates will be pushed, using formats such as JSON Patch [@RFC6902] or JSON Merge Patch [@RFC7386].
-*   `cookie-name`: the name of the cookie that contains the JWS [@!RFC7515] used for authorization ((#authorization)).
-If this attribute is not set, the name of the cookie is assumed to be `mercureAuthorization`.
-Using this attribute allows to prevent cookie name conflicts when using multiple hubs on the same domain.
 *   `key-set`: the URL of the key set to use to decrypt updates, encoded in the JWK set format (JSON Web Key Set) [@!RFC7517].
 See (#encryption).
 As this key set will contain a secret key, the publisher must ensure that only the subscriber can access to this URL.
 To do so, the